AlexAltea/blog/posts/2016-10-12-xchg-rax-rax-solutions/_main.md

     pop      rsp
 ```

 Swaps the stack pointer with the address at the top of the current stack.
+One of the many stack pivot gadgets used during [Return-Oriented Programming](https://en.wikipedia.org/wiki/Return-oriented_programming).

 ### Snippet 0x1D